-Sometimes a joint tenancy over a property may need to be severed, that is divided or broken into parts, for some reason such as when a couple divorce for example.
-The consent of the other person is not necessary, but not consulting the other may only lead to other trouble.
-Notifying mortgagees and the like is a different matter.
-Legal advice should be sought.
+Sometimes a joint tenancy over a property may need to be severed, that is divided or broken into parts.
+For example when a couple divorce.
+The consent of the other person was not necessary at the time.
+However not consulting the other person with an interest in the property can only lead to trouble.
+Notifying mortgagees and the like is a different matter and legal advice should be sought.
 The process to sever a joint tenancy is governed by state property legislation and administered by the Land Titles Office.

 Unilateral severing of a joint tenancy – fraudulent conduct

-Under s 97, Severance of joint tenancy by unilateral action, of the Real Property Act 1900 (NSW), registration of a transfer by a joint tenant of their interest in land as a joint tenant, severs a joint tenancy.
-Are other joint tenants required to be notified?
-Under this section the law states that if a joint tenancy is proposed to be severed by the unilateral action by one joint tenant, the Registrar-General may require provision of additional information about the other joint tenants, and the person’s efforts to contact them, before registration.
+Under s 97, Severance of joint tenancy by unilateral action, of the Real Property Act 1900 (NSW), registration of a transfer by a joint tenant of their interest in land as a joint tenant, severs a joint tenancy: s97(1).

-The Court quoted from an earlier case2 citing authorities as to when a court may or may not make declarations by consent:
+Quoting from an earlier case2 and legal authorities as to when a court may or may not make declarations by consent:

-The Court concluded from the evidence that the deceased had unilaterally severed the joint tenancy without notice to her partner and actively concealed that severance from him.
+From the evidence the Court found that the deceased had unilaterally severed the joint tenancy.
+Further she had done so without notice to her partner and actively concealed that severance from him.
 Her conduct constituted fraud for the purposes of the Real Property Act 1900 (NSW).
 Under this legislation the court has power to set aside a dealing where it is of the opinion that the circumstances require it.